a2535171138/Shoreline-Detection/README.md

 ```bash
 python Algorithm/Test/Dexined_test.py --input_csv 'test_set.csv' --model_path 'Narrabeen.pth' --save_path 'test_result.txt' --metric_method ODS --binary_threshold 200 --distance_threshold 50
 ```

+## Classification
+We have provided a pre-trained model for classifying coastlines, you can download it in [coast_classifier.pth](https://github.com/unsw-cse-comp99-3900-24t1/capstone-project-9900f16aleetcodekillers/releases/download/Models/coast_classifier.pth) If you want to know more details or need to train your own model, please refer to the `classify.ipynb` file for reference.

 ## Document
 We optimized the UAED model for this project.
 For more details, please read *Algorithm Report.pdf*